batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The most common width is 499 among a set of 2 math glyphs.
 The following math glyphs have a different width, though:

-Width = 460:
+Width = 545:
-equal, multiply
+equal, notequal

 Width = 486:
 greater